- About Me

 - About TinkerTry Infrastructure - What's TinkerTry.com running on?

-As an IT Professional by trade, I’ve enjoyed a life-long passion for technology, professionally and personally.
+As an IT Professional by trade, I’ve enjoyed a life-long passion for technology, both professionally and personally.
 In other words, getting the most out of technology is not just for my day job, it’s also my hobby.
 Like many of you, I also spend a lot of evenings and weekends fixing my extended family’s computers, seeking ways to get things done more effectively.

-I started posting tips back in 1994, when I started a motherboard-related USENET newsgroup, while doing some visual perception research, and work on Windows NT and OS/2 work at a major university.
+I started posting tips back in 1994, when I started a motherboard-related USENET newsgroup, while doing some visual perception research and later working on Windows NT and OS/2 work at Cornell University.
 I then moved into consulting and building custom PCs for folks locally in Connecticut.
-During my years at IBM, I went largely quiet for about 15 years as far as web content, contributing hundreds of tips to my company intranet for my peers, as a team leader and consultant.
-Traveled to fascinating spots in about 38 of these 50 United States, and a few other countries.
-More about my career can be found on Linkedin, and my VCP2.5 / VCP3 / VCP4 / VCP5 history is found over here, and my IBM story can be found here.
+During my years at IBM, I went largely quiet for about 15 years as far as web content, contributing hundreds of tips to my company intranet for my peers.
+I traveled to fascinating spots in about 35 of these 50 United States, and a few other countries.
+More about my career can be found on LinkedIn, and my VCP2.5 / VCP3 / VCP4 / VCP5 history is found over here, and my IBM story can be found here.

 This blog, launched June 1st of 2011, is my chance to finally share many of my own tips and ideas publicly.
 I love creating new things based on a solid, meticulously tested, and fast infrastructure.

 This website is entirely my personal project.
-My employer isn’t in the consumer marketplace, and my articles always divulge any business relationship or loan agreement I have with any of the tech companies I deal with.
+My employer isn’t in the consumer marketplace, and my articles always divulge any business relationship or loaner equipment agreements I have with any of the tech companies I deal with.
 These factors may help me be a bit less biased, but that’s just my opinion.

 TinkerTry is all about sharing known-good solutions, and not so much about technical support for random & diverse questions.
 Why?
 I’ll never be able to keep up with answering questions about hardware I haven’t tested.
 So I try to focus on what I have experienced, first-hand.